scienter/JoPIC/README.md

 # JoPIC
-Send E-mail if you need help in using JoPIC.
+Send E-mail if you need helps in using JoPIC.

 **mh0309@postech.ac.kr**